Infinite-Precision Autoregressive Modeling for Vector Graphics and Layouts: IPAM Model

 For the example of semiconductor and graphic layouts, an atomic unit is structured as

-where $d^i$ specifies the element type---\textit{e.g.}, power, wiring, and device layers in ContLayNet; text, title, list, table, or figure in PubLayNet~\citep{zhong2019publaynetlargestdatasetdocument}---and $(x^i, y^i, w^i, h^i)$ define the position and size, respectively.
-Similarly, in SVGs, an atomic unit takes the form
+where $d^i$ specifies the element type (e.g., power, wiring, and device layers in ContLayNet; or text, title, list, table, and figure in PubLayNet~\citep{zhong2019publaynetlargestdatasetdocument}), and $(x^i, y^i, w^i, h^i)$ denote the position and size.
+Similarly, in SVGs, an atomic unit takes the following form:

-where $d^i$ denotes the command type~(M, L, C) and $(x^i, y^i)$ defines the coordinates of control point.
+where $d^i$ denotes the path command type~(M, L, C) and the subsequent coordinate pairs represent the positions of the respective control points.